 Two of the states (New Hampshire and Rhode Island) opted for a test in which operational items were grouped by science discipline.
 For these two states, the field-test items were presented together in a fourth group of items.
 The sequence of the four sets of items (corresponding to the three disciplines and a set of field-test items) was randomized across students.
-Ten other states and one U.S. territory (Connecticut, Hawaii, Idaho, Montana, North Dakota, Oregon, South Dakota, Utah, U.S. Virgin Islands, West Virginia, and Wyoming) opted for a test design in which the items were not grouped by discipline.
-In these 10 states and one U.S. territory, field-test items were administered at random positions throughout the test.
+Twelve other states and one U.S. territory (Arkansas, Connecticut, Hawaii, Idaho, Indiana, Montana, North Dakota, Oregon, South Dakota, Utah, U.S. Virgin Islands, West Virginia, and Wyoming) opted for a test design in which the items were not grouped by discipline.
+In these 12 states and the U.S. territory, field-test items were administered at random positions throughout the test.
 A student received either a field-test item cluster or a set of four field-test stand-alone items.
 The test design for the SDSA is discussed in Section 3.3, Test Design.

 A minimum sample size of 1,500 students per field-test item was targeted for any given state or territory.
-Most items were administered in two states or territory.
-Approximately 86% of the items met or exceeded the target sample size of 1,500 in at least one state, and 100% of the items had a sample size of at least 1,350 (90% of the target) in at least one state.
+The majority items were administered in two states or territory.
+In spring 2024, all of the items met or exceeded the target sample size of 1,500 in at least one state.